 Helping communities recover after natural disasters.

-BlazeAid is a volunteer-based organisation that works with farmers and families in rural Australia after natural disasters such as fires and floods.
-Working alongside the rural families and farmers, our volunteers help to rebuild fences that have been damaged or destroyed.
+BlazeAid is a volunteer-based organisation that works with families and individuals in rural Australia after natural disasters such as fires and floods.
+Working alongside the rural families, our volunteers help to rebuild fences that have been damaged or destroyed.

-Equally important, volunteers also help to lift the spirits of farming families who are often facing their second or third flood event after years of drought, or devastating losses through bushfires.
-BlazeAid volunteers work in a disaster-affected area for many months, working with rural property owners and farmers to help them rebuild their fencing and their communities and to become productive again.
+Equally important, volunteers also help to lift the spirits of people who are often facing their second or third flood event after years of drought, or devastating losses through bushfires.
+BlazeAid volunteers work in a disaster-affected area for many months, not only helping individuals and families, but also helping rebuild the local communities.